lightningames/testqr/README.md

 NOTE: this is a sub repo in a larger project.
 Lets see if we can get one method transitioned to the new way of doing things.

-- remove dependency on rsvg-convert
 - remove dependency on templates
-- migrate method in template_test.py to svgwrite as in sample_code.py
+- migrate method in template_test.py to svgwrite as it is used in sample_code.py
+- remove dependency on rsvg-convert, try to find some other way to write SVG to PNG without writing to disk.

 ## how to run